-MASS' investment process begins with analysis of the client's objectives, constraints and preferences.
-MASS generates its portfolio construction using a combination of different asset allocation analyses, which may include strategic asset allocation, tactical asset allocation, and Manager Research and security selection.
+CPS' investment process for Multi-Asset Strategies begins with analysis of the client's objectives, constraints and preferences.
+CPS generates its portfolio construction using a combination of different asset allocation analyses, which may include strategic asset allocation, tactical asset allocation, and Manager Research and security selection.